-Psychosocial risks at work: how to identify them and what actions can be implemented to prevent them?
+Psychosocial risks at work: how to identify them and what actions to take to prevent them?

 Prevention of psychosocial risks (RPS) at work to improve the well-being and mental health of employees

-The pandemic and its consequences (widespread teleworking, organizational upheavals, restructuring plans, etc.) have seriously weakened the mental health of employees.
-According to DARES, we went from 1 in 12 people in a depressed state in 2020 to 1 in 7 in 2021.
+The pandemic and its consequences (widespread remote work, organizational upheavals, restructuring plans…) have seriously weakened employees’ mental health.
+According to DARES, the number of people experiencing depression rose from 1 in 12 in 2020 to 1 in 7 in 2021.

-Stress, anxiety, depression, professional exhaustion, workplace violence, harassment...
-All sectors combined, employees suffer from disorders related to psychosocial risks (PSR), which impacts the organization (absenteeism, turnover, work climate).
+Stress, anxiety, depression, burnout, workplace violence, harassment… Across all sectors, employees suffer from disorders linked to psychosocial risks (PSRs), which impact organizations through absenteeism, turnover, and workplace climate.

-Taking action to better prevent PSR has become a strategic issue for all businesses.
+Taking action to better prevent PSRs has become a strategic priority for all companies.

 10K